codatio/codat-docs/docs/guides/invoice-finance/setting-up.md

    ├──Exceptions // Definitions for managing error events
    |    ├──...
    |
-   ├──Models // Represent the shape of data that will be returned to the user
+   ├──Models // Represents the shape of data that will be returned to the user
    |    ├──...
    |
    ├──Orchestrators // Manages the methods that relate to endpoints used in the app